gamm-web/gamm.js/README.md

     }
 });
 ```
 The said code will generate this result in HTML and will insert to the element value on the parameters object "element".
-But will also include and enclose the inner HTML with "<div>" tag with a random id generated as a template-id for the parse HTML code.
+But will also include and enclose the inner HTML with (&lt;div&gt;) tag with a random id generated as a template-id for the parse HTML code.
 ```html
 <div id="main-content">
     <div id="template-id-random-generated">